Orientation session for new international students

 The University of Bonn offers furthermore International Degree Programs (in most cases Master- or Ph.D.-programs and 2 Bachelor programs), which are specially geared to international applicants.
 These programs are partially or completely taught in English and provide special counseling and support for international students.
 Again, special admission requirements and deadlines need to be considered.
 For questions concerning the application and registration process, please contact the respective program coordinator / academic department.

 International students have to prove their German language skills in most courses of studies.
 Please, inform yourself on time about the language requirements in order to be accepted to your program.
-The following websites from Bonn University provide further information:
+The following websites provide further information:

-Please, also note the language requirements for certain courses, particularly those for the international study programs!
+Please, also note the English language skills for certain courses, particularly those for the international study programs!

 Since November 26, 2001, the Rheinische Friedrich-Wilhelms University of Bonn accepts only applications from the People's Republic of China if, in addition to the reports, the completed entrance application also includes the original certificate of the academic inspection authority of the Cultural Department of the Embassy of the Federal Republic of Germany in Beijing.